Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 These golden roasted potatoes are crisp on the outside and super tender on the inside!
 I can’t think of a better texture combination.

 Flavored with herbs and seasonings, these potatoes are wonderfully salty and earthy.
-It’s one of the most addictive sides on this list, no doubt.
+It’s one of the most addictive steak side dish recipes here, no doubt.

-Also, because they’re roasted in the oven, not deep-fried, they’re much healthier than French fries.
+Also, because they’re roasted in the oven, not deep-fried, these herby treats are healthier than French fries.

 24. Corn Pudding

-For a sweet contrast to your savory steak, go for this classic Southern side.
+For a sweet contrast to your savory steak, go for this classic Southern side dish.

 A combo of corn and eggs at its base, this pudding is tender and fluffy.